How Much To Renew Driving Licence: Renewal Cost And Fees UK

 The Cost Of A Driving Licence?

-It’s important to distinguish between obtaining a new licence and renewing an existing one.
+It is worth distinguishing clearly between obtaining a new licence and renewing an existing one, because the costs are very different.

-- At age 67, start preparing for free renewals.
+- At age 67, start preparing for the shift to free three-year renewals and ensure your medical records are current

 Driving Licence Fees?